 Office of Inspector General

-In accordance with § 20.055, F.S., an OIG is established in each state agency to provide a central point for coordination of and responsibility for activities that promote accountability, integrity, and efficiency in government.
-Though the Inspector General (IG) is under the general supervision of the agency head for administrative purposes, the IG reports directly to the Chief Inspector General (CIG) to maintain independence from the agency.
-The OIG is comprised of three sections: Appeal Hearings, Internal and Single Audit, and Investigations.
-Each section operates out of field offices located throughout the state, with the exception of Internal and Single Audit.
+In accordance with § 20.055, F.S., an Office of Inspector General (OIG) is established in each state agency to provide a central point for coordination of and responsibility for activities that promote accountability, integrity, and efficiency in government.
+Though the Inspector General (IG) is under the general supervision of the agency head for administrative purposes, the IG reports directly to the Executive Office of the Governor Chief Inspector General (CIG) to maintain independence from the agency.
+The OIG is compromised of three sections: Appeal Hearings, Internal and Single Audit, and Investigations.

 The OIG maintains total independence from the agency in order to accomplish the following assigned duties and responsibilities:

 - Advise in development of performance measures, standards, and procedures for evaluation of programs.

 - Assess the reliability and validity of information provided on performance measures and standards and make recommendations as needed.